ArmDeveloperEcosystem/arm-learning-paths/content/learning-paths/embedded-systems/avh_greengrass/_review.md

             - Package
         correct_answer: 3
         explanation: >
-            Applications in AWS IoT Greengrass are referred to as "Components".
+            Applications in AWS IoT Greengrass are referred to as "components".

     - questions:
         question: >